Should I Roll My Car Loan Into My Mortgage?

-You can roll your current car loan into a new mortgage if you're in need of a new or more lifestyle-friendly vehicle.
-Before doing this, however, it's essential that you understand the effect that compounding interest will have on your loan amount.
+You can roll your current car loan into a new mortgage if you're experiencing some signs you need a new car.
+Before doing this, however, it's essential that you understand the effect compounding interest will have on your loan amount.

-This table illustrates how paying off a car loan over a long term, even with a low interest rate, can really cost you a lot, much more than a regular secured car loan.
+This table illustrates how paying off a car loan over the long term, even with a low interest rate, can really cost you a lot, much more than a regular secured car loan.